DENND11

-LCHN is a protein that in humans is encoded by the KIAA1147 gene (NCBI Gene ID 57189) located on chromosome 7.
-It is likely part of the tripartite DENN domain family of proteins that often function as Rab-GEFs to regulate vesicular trafficking.
+DENN domain-containing protein 11 is a protein that in humans is encoded by the DENND11 gene (previously KIAA1147).
+It is part of the tripartite DENN domain family of proteins that often function as Rab-GEFs to regulate vesicular trafficking.
 Both the mRNA and protein have been shown to be upregulated following ischemic stroke, and to be produced at altered levels in patients with FTD-ALS, however the gene's contribution to these states is not well understood.

 Gene

 KIAA1147 is located on the 7th chromosome in humans from bases 141652381-141702188 on the negative strand.
 Additional names for KIAA1147 include PRO25611, AI841796 in the mouse and RGD1563986 in the rat.
 Only one mRNA transcript of KIAA1147 has been reported in NCBI, and is composed of 9 exons.